lsst-dm/dm_dev_guide/services/lsst-devl.rst

 CRON Jobs
 =========

 CRON jobs are disabled by default for users of the ``lsst-devl`` nodes.
-If a CRON job is necessary, please submit an IHS ticket.
+If a CRON job is necessary, please submit an :doc:`IHS ticket <ldf-tickets>`.